larueli/yggtorrent_tracker_fixerr/README.md

 ## Why

-When trying to automate downloads from YggTorrent, difficult to choose :
+When trying to automate downloads from YggTorrent, you have mainly two options :

-* automate connection to YggTorrent and bypassing cloudflare, even [Prowlarr team gave up](https://github.com/Prowlarr/Prowlarr/issues/2479)
+* try to automate connection to YggTorrent and bypass cloudflare, even [Prowlarr team gave up](https://github.com/Prowlarr/Prowlarr/issues/2479)
-* using YggAPI but you have to give your secret passkey to someone you don't know.
+* use YggAPI but you have to give your secret passkey to someone you don't know.

-Yggtorrent-tracker-fixerr is another way, the better of both : still using YggAPI but with a random passkey, yggtorrent- tracker-fixerr will plug-in to sonarr and radarr to automatically updates your torrents with the right passkey (only on QBittorrent for now, contributions welcome !).
+YggTorrent Tracker Fixerr is another way, the better of both.
+You can still use YggAPI but with a random passkey, this tool will update the passkey in your torrents with the right one on-the-fly (only on QBittorrent for now, contributions welcome !) with a webhook automatically pushed to sonarr and radarr to get a notification when a new torrent is added, it will check if the torrent is a yggtorrent one and update the passkey.
 It has other features too to keep life simple when using YggTorrent in a arr stack.

-If you want to have notifications on project updates, click on the Watch button on the top right of Github project page and select "Custom > Releases & Security Alerts".
+If you want to have notifications on project updates, click on the `Watch` button on the top right of Github project page and select "Custom > Releases & Security Alerts".
 Please also add a star if you use the project : it helps me track its popularity and the effort I should put in.